ArtyomButrim/MPP-Labs/PicoPhotoshop/README.md

 ## Task:

-Develop a program based on WinForms and WPF library, which allows you to view and edit photos
+Develop a program based on WinForms and WPF library, which allows you to view and edit photos.

 ### The list of commands: